seL4/docs/Hardware/RISCV.md

 # RISC-V

-This is a guide to setting up the 64-bit RISC-V tools and running the seL4 test suite.
+This is a guide to setting up the 64-bit RISC-V tools and running the seL4 test suite for the Spike platform (the standard RISC-V simulator provided by UC Berkeley), via QEMU.

 ## Running seL4test on RISC-V